Guidelines and Rules

 4. All images in the presentation must be exposed by the entrant. (except those covered under rule 7).
 The production must be the original work of the entrant.
 Any computer-assisted editing and/or manipulation, including voice overs, must have been performed by the author or at the specific direction of the author.

-5. Each entry may run for any duration up to five (5) minutes.
-Entries longer than 5 minutes will be disqualified.
+5. Each entry in 'Documentary' may run for any duration up to seven (7) minutes.
+Entries longer than seven minutes will be disqualified.

 6. Images will be displayed with the proportions they have been entered and at a screen resolution no greater than that of 1920 px on the horizontal side and 1200 px on the vertical side in the sRGB colour space and on a black background.